 Pre-Flight Exercises to Get You Through Long-Haul Journeys

+Between packing, picking up last-minute essentials, finalizing your itinerary, and taking care of your home, your travel schedule leading up to any vacation is super hectic.
+But here’s one last thing you have to add to your to-do list: the pre-travel workout.
+Your body will thank you for it.
+“Within 24 hours of your trip, find a workout, like Exhale’s barre class, that combines both strength training and stretching.
+You’ll stimulate your immune system and promote circulation, making for less muscle stiffness while on the road,” Schreiner says.
+“The resistance exercises will raise your metabolic rate, resulting in increased calorie burning even while you’re stationary.”
 I’ll be the first to admit that it would be a true miracle if I could find the time to hit up my favorite fitness studio the day before a flight or road trip.
 The good news is that you can do some pre-flight exercises right at home (or even in the airport if you’re really pressed for time).

 What makes for an effective pre-travel workout?

+Strength and resistance exercises that stretch you out from head to toe make for an effective workout before traveling, says Schreiner.
+The best pre-flight exercises include squats, reverse lunges, planks, and push-ups.
+These moves will also help prep your body for a long road trip by limbering up the areas of your body that are most likely to stiffen up while you’re seated.
+“Do 10 to 15 reps of each exercise [above].
+You can make it a circuit and do three or four rounds of each exercise.
+You might also want to flow through some vinyasas, as doing some yoga exercises can open up your hips and increase your shoulder mobility,” she says.
+Doing the pre-travel workout ahead of your trip will put you in good shape for the big day.
+But you’re not done yet!
 In the moments leading up to your departure, keep moving (consider this the extended pre-travel workout).
 You’re about to spend hours in a sedentary position—no need to extend the time your body’s still by plopping down in the airport chair or chilling out at the kitchen table before hitting the road.
 If you needed an excuse to do a little pre-travel souvenir shopping, this would be it.
 Walk around as much as you can in the airport instead of remaining sedentary.

 While on the plane or in the car…